Variables

-Variables in ZeroTrace allow you to store and reuse values, making your scripts more dynamic and organized.
+Variables in ZeroTrace let you store and reuse values.

 Variables can contain:

-=and requires quotes around the value - Usage inside strings requires the syntax:
+=and requires quotes around the value. - Usage inside strings uses

 # Static value